benatkinsonx/omop-lite/README.md

 To match the vocabulary files from Athena, this data should be tab-separated, but as a `.csv` file extension.
 You can override the delimiter with `DELIMITER` configuration.

-## Setup Script

-The `setup.sh` script included in the Docker image will:

-1. Create the schema if it does not already exist.
-2. Execute the SQL files to set up the database schema, constraints, and indexes.
-3. Load data from the `.csv` files located in the `DATA_DIR`.

 ## Text search OMOP